nikomc/nikomc.github.io/_posts/.ipynb_checkpoints/2020-08-05-automated-biology-reality-checkpoint.md

 ***

-{% include image-caption.html imageurl="/assets/images/posts/2020/chibio_turbidostat.png" title="A schematic of the Chi.Bio device, which integrates a microcontroller, peristaltic pumps, and a bioreactor that incorporates lasers, LED, and other components for measuring cells and proteins." %}
+{% include image-caption.html imageurl="/assets/images/posts/2020/chibio_turbidostat.png#wide" title="The Chi.Bio system" caption="A schematic of the Chi.Bio device, which integrates a microcontroller, peristaltic pumps, and a bioreactor that incorporates lasers, LED, and other components for measuring cells and proteins." %}